sanjay872/Learning-Python/README.md

   1. RPS(Rock paper scissors) Game by watching freecodecamp python basic tutorial.
   2. BlackJack Game by watching freecodecamp python basic tutorial.
   3. TicTacToe Game , two players can play it for multiple rounds (Own Project).

+## Other Activities
+  1. Solving all the Easy Level Python question(98) in hackerrank.